 Perhaps the greatest reason many people opt for DIY nut butters is the fact that you have control of choice.
 When you buy packaged nut butters, you just have to accept what you are given and the ingredients it contains.
 The ingredients vary though, but you have no control over what goes into processing.
 You can choose which oil to add, or even none at all.
 Palm oil is commonly used by most manufacturers.
 But many may not want to use it for ethical reasons, for the fact that the use of palm oil means massive deforestation.
 Many also argue that palm-oil is not environmentally friendly and so decide to stay away from it.
 The point is that by making nut butters yourself, you spend less and have more freedom over the preparation process.

 Because of the specific functions both perform, they also vary in terms of features.
 Food processors have a large blade but the blades of blenders are very small and have more speed and control options than food processors.
-When it comes to making nut butters, food processors are obviously the right choice.
+When it comes to making nut butters or seed milks (black sesame seed milk), food processors are obviously the right choice.
 The large, strong blade a food processor has allows it to easily break down nuts and the likes.
 A blender cannot do that.
 I believe every kitchen needs both.

-What to Look for When Buying Food Processors?
+What to Look for When Buying Nut Butter Food Processors?

-What are the proper things to consider before purchasing a food processor is what will be discussed in this subsection.
+What are the proper things to consider before purchasing a nut butters maker is what will be discussed in this subsection.

 I have put this first deliberately because your budget would determine the kind of product you get.
 Whatever you do, ensure that you are getting the best product for your budget range.